malon64/dbt-athena-poc/README.md

 ## Project Structure

-- `static_infra/`: Contains Terraform configuration for setting up AWS Athena and S3 bucket.
+- `athena_infra/`: Contains Terraform configuration for setting up AWS Athena and S3 bucket.
-- `athena_dbt_core/`: Contains DBT models and Dagster orchestration code.
+- `dbt_code/`: Contains DBT models and Dagster orchestration code.
 - `ecs_infra/`: Contains Terraform configuration for deploying the containerized DBT and Dagster project on ECS.

 ## Setting Up the Environment

 1. **Deploy Static Infrastructure**

     First, set up the AWS Athena database and S3 bucket, which are essential for the project.
-Navigate to the static_infra directory and apply the Terraform configuration:
+Navigate to the athena_infra directory and apply the Terraform configuration:

     ```bash
-    cd static_infra
+    cd athena_infra
     terraform init
     terraform apply
     ```